 - Check the version of Chrome now (from the settings wrench menu, click “about chrome”)

 - Follow this method each time there is an update to Chrome

 We hope you have the latest Google Chrome version installed on your computer now.
 Please drop me an email if you have any questions.

-The Metro Mode on Google Chrome gives you a user interface similar to Google’s own Chrome OS.
-You will be working on a full-screen Chrome with a feeling of owning a Chromebook.
+The Metro Mode on Google Chrome gives you a user interface similar to Google’s Chrome OS.
+You will be working on a full-screen Chrome with the feeling of owning a Chromebook.
 Here is a screenshot.

-If you are not happy with this interface, you can always switch back to the normal Google Chrome mode by relaunching it in the regular mode (from Settings menu).
+If you are not happy with this interface, you can always switch back to the standard Google Chrome mode by relaunching it in the regular mode (from the Settings menu).